Social Impact

 Faithful.
 Patient.
 Loving.
 Truthful.
 Kind.
 Gentle.
 Good.
 These are more than words—they’re the values lived and embodied by the women of Jalawelo’s Imago Dei Circle.
 Honored to support this powerful movement grounded in dignity, justice, and community healing.

-As a proud daughter of Jamaica, this engagement is deeply personal.
-Through a pro bono partnership with the Taproot Foundation, I’m supporting Jalawelo—a remarkable nonprofit dedicated to uplifting underserved communities across Jamaica.
-Together with founder Donna Gabbadon, PhD, I’m helping to shape a powerful, AI-enhanced storytelling and content strategy that centers dignity, social justice, and faith.
+As a proud daughter of Jamaica, this engagement was deeply personal.
+I partnered with Jalawelo—a nonprofit dedicated to uplifting underserved communities across Jamaica.
+Working closely with founder Donna Gabbadon, PhD, the focus was on building a narrative approach that centers dignity, social justice, and faith.

-This project is grounded in Jalawelo’s Imago Dei Circle Initiative, which promotes healing, empowerment, and leadership development through a social justice lens.
-The work reflects the heart of Red Hills Consulting Group: bringing together strategy, storytelling, and impact to amplify community voices and drive lasting change.
+The work was grounded in Jalawelo’s Imago Dei Circle Initiative, which promotes healing, empowerment, and leadership development through a social justice lens.
+The engagement reflects the core of Red Hills Consulting Group: bringing together strategy, storytelling, and operational clarity to amplify community voices and support sustainable impact.

 Project Highlights

-• AI-Driven Storytelling Framework: Developed to support authentic, equity-centered narratives that highlight resilience and transformation.
+• AI-Driven Storytelling Framework: Developed a structured framework to support authentic, equity-centered narratives that highlight resilience and transformation.

-• Editorial Calendar & Content Plan: Created a detailed publishing schedule aligned with Jalawelo’s summer intern capacity (June–December 2025).
+• Editorial Calendar & Content Strategy: Created a detailed publishing plan aligned with organizational capacity, including support for a summer intern contributing to content development.

-• Templates & Tools: Designed newsletter and social media templates, interview guides, and onboarding materials to support consistent, high-quality storytelling.
+• Templates & Tools: Designed newsletter and social media templates, interview guides, and onboarding materials to enable consistent, high-quality storytelling.

 🔗 Learn more about Jalawelo